Aircloak/aircloak/cloak/README.md

 Note that when specifying Erlang modules, you need to provide the name of the real module and not the test one.
 For example, let's say you have the module `anonymizer` and property tests are residing in the `anonymizer_test` module.
 The corresponding command is `mix proper --module anonymizer` (without the `_test` suffix).

+By default, only native PostgreSQL adapter is tested locally, while MongoDb and other drivers are excluded.
+To change this you can run following commands:

+- `mix test --only mongodb` - to run only MongoDB tests
+- `TRAVIS=true mix test` - to use Travis configuration which tests multiple adapters
+- `make test_all` - to run all tests which are running on Travis

+In order to have working tests on other drivers, you need to start corresponding database servers locally.

 #### Running a local docker container

 It is possible to run cloak as a local docker container: